-Qatar profile - Media - BBC News
+Qatar profile

 Television

-- Al-Jazeera - influential pan-Arab satellite broadcaster, financed by the Qatar government
+- Al-Jazeera - influential pan-Arab and international satellite broadcaster, financed by the Qatar government

 - Qatar TV - state-run; operates main Arabic service, Koran channel, English channel, satellite channel